vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 2. The in-tree volume plugin creates a new `VolumeAttachment` object in the kubernetes API and waits for its status to change to completed or error.
 3. The external-attacher sees the `VolumeAttachment` object and triggers a `ControllerPublish` against the CSI volume driver container to fulfil it (meaning the external-attacher container issues a gRPC call via underlying UNIX domain socket to the CSI driver container).
 4. Upon successful completion of the `ControllerPublish` call the external-attacher updates the status of the `VolumeAttachment` object to indicate the volume is successful attached.
-5. The in-tree volume plugin watching the status of the `VolumeAttachment` object in the kubernetes API, sees the `IsAttached` field set to true indicating the volume is attached, so It updates the attach/detach controller’s internal state to indicate the volume is attached.
+5. The in-tree volume plugin watching the status of the `VolumeAttachment` object in the kubernetes API, sees the `Attached` field set to true indicating the volume is attached, so It updates the attach/detach controller’s internal state to indicate the volume is attached.

 #### Detaching Volumes